sajjadrahman265/as1/05-full-report.md

 ### 3.1 Appropriate graphs for the RQ (≈50 words)

-A histogram of daily new cases was used to show the distribution of cases over time.
-A scatter plot between unvaccinated cases and new cases was selected as the main visualisation because it directly tests the relationship for the research question.
-Time-series plots and a correlation heatmap were also included for additional understanding.
+A histogram of daily new cases shows how cases are spread over the whole period.
+A scatter plot of unvaccinated cases against new cases is used as the main graph because it directly relates to the research question.
+Time-series plots and a correlation heatmap were added to help understand the data better.

 ### 3.2 Additional information (≈50 words)

-The histogram shows that case numbers vary widely, with clear peaks that match major outbreak periods.
-The scatter plot indicates a positive trend between unvaccinated cases and new cases, supporting the statistical tests.
-Time-series plots show how each vaccination group changes over time.
+The histogram shows that case numbers rise and fall a lot, with clear peaks during major waves.
+The scatter plot shows an upward trend between unvaccinated cases and total new cases.
+Time-series graphs help show how vaccination groups changed over time.

 ### 3.3 Useful information (≈50 words)

-The visuals confirm that unvaccinated case counts tend to rise with new daily cases.
-The correlation heatmap also shows positive correlations for other vaccination groups.
-These patterns support further statistical testing.
+The visuals show that higher unvaccinated case numbers usually happen on days with more new cases.
+Other vaccination groups also show some level of connection.
+These early patterns make the dataset suitable for correlation and regression analysis.

 ---